fisadev/keras_experiments/README.rst

     THEANO_FLAGS="mode=FAST_RUN,device=gpu,floatX=float32,cuda.root=/usr/local/cuda/" ipython notebook

+Otherwise you can just run it in the cpu, like any normal ipython notebook.

 A ``test_gpu.py`` script is provided to validate if you are running it under the cpu or gpu.
 Run it in that same way to check if your gpu is working. (script copied from the Theano docs)